 This is a good one to bookmark!
 Or maybe you know someone who needs help with Facebook ads.
 Pass this on!

 Actions: This data includes all actions taken by people within 24 hours after viewing an ad or sponsored story in your campaign, or within 28 days after clicking on it.
 You’ll only see this data if you’re promoting a Page, event or app.
 Actions include Page likes, event RSVPs, post likes and app installs.

-Ad Auction: For each ad impression, Facebook’s ad auction system selects the best ads to run based on the ads’ maximum bids and ad performance.
+Ad Facebook uses an ad auction to determine the best ad to show to a person at a given point in time.
+The winner of the auction is the ad with the highest total value, based on bid, estimated action rates, and ad quality.: For each ad impression, Facebook’s ad auction system selects the best ads to run based on the ads’ maximum bids and ad performance.
 All Facebook ads compete against each other in this process, and the ads that the system determines are most likely to be successful will be shown.

-Ads Manager: From your Ads Manager you can view all of your Facebook ad campaigns, make changes to your bids and budgets, and pause or restart your ads at any time.
+Ads Manager: From your Ads Manager you can view all of your Facebook ad The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve., make changes to your bids and budgets, and pause or restart your ads at any time.
 You’ll also find your Billing Manager containing your payment history and funding sources information, and you can export ad performance reports from the Reports tab.

 Advertising Guidelines: Facebook’s Advertising Guidelines provide information about what kinds of ad content and practices are allowed or disallowed on the site.

 Auto Bid: When auto bid is in effect, your bid is automatically optimized to help you reach your advertising goal.
 Such a bid cannot be edited.